Monitor food fortification for quality and impact

 Likewise, experiences in Morocco, Uzbekistan, and Vietnam show that fortification programs must be continually monitored so they can be modified in response to performance issues and shifts in market structure and consumption patterns.
 See more...

 Also, an assessment of the Dominican Republic's wheat flour fortification program highlighted several strengths and areas for improvements.
 See more...

 The flour fortification monitoring systems, challenges and successes from three countries are highlighted in the following case studies:

-For more information, refer to chapter eight of the Guidelines on Food Fortification with Micronutrients published by the World Health Organization and the Food and Agricultural Organization of the United Nations.
+Refer to chapter eight of the Guidelines on Food Fortification with Micronutrients published by the World Health Organization and the Food and Agricultural Organization of the United Nations.
 Or e-mail us at info@FFInetwork.org.

 Guías para la fortificación de alimentos con micronutrientes